sijeffrey/Supervisory/README.md

 # Supervisory Alarm System

-This is a simple attempt at connecting a couple of wireless transmitters (NRF24L01+) together to make a remotely activated motion switch.
+This project is designed to replace end of life equipment no longer supported.

 ### Devices used: